ausfestivus/terraform-prototypes/terraform-vault-dynamic-credentials/README.md

 ## pre-requisites

-* You have a Vault server and your token hase the necessary access to:
+* You have a Vault server and your token has the necessary access to:
     * Enable Auth backends and configure them
     * Create policies in Vault
 * You have a TFC Organization, Project and Workspace defined.
-You have access to manage Variables and a Variable Set
+You have access to manage Variables and a Variable Set.

 ## Prepare your Vault server